AbHXn/KNN-HOG-for-image-classification/README.md

 # KNN Image Classifier

-This is a Java-based K-Nearest Neighbors (KNN) image classifier.
+This is a Java-based K-Nearest Neighbors (KNN) + Histogram Of Oriented Gradients(HOG) image classifier.
 It classifies test images based on a set of training images and moves the classified images into the appropriate folders.

 ## Folder Structure